tushar21014/TaskSwift/README.md

-# CDAC Intern Management System
+# TaskSwift

 ## Project Description

-The CDAC Intern Management System is a web application built using the MERN (MongoDB, Express, React, Node.js) stack.
+The TaskSwift is a web application built using the MERN (MongoDB, Express, React, Node.js) stack.
 It is designed to facilitate the management of interns by Mentors, Directors, and Superusers.
 The system allows authorized users to:

 - Create and manage mentor, director, and superuser accounts.
 - Add, edit, and view intern profiles.